jekyll/jekyll/_tutorials/convert-html-site-to-jekyll.md

 </ul>{% endraw %}
 ```

-If you have more sophisticated requirements around navigation, see the [detailed tutorial on navigation](/tutorials/navigation/).
+If you have more sophisticated requirements around navigation, such as when building a documentation site, see the [detailed tutorial on navigation](/tutorials/navigation/).

 ## 9. Simplify your site with includes

 Let's suppose your `default.html` file is massive and hard to work with.
-You can break up your theme by putting some of the content in include files.
+You can break up your layout by putting some of the content in include files.

-Add a folder called `_includes` in your root directory, and add a file there called `sidebar.html`.
+Add a folder called `_includes` in your root directory.
+In that folder, add a file there called `sidebar.html`.

-From the previous section, copy the `ul` code there and insert it into the `sidebar.html` file.
+Remove your sidebar code from your `default.html` layout and insert it into the `sidebar.html` file.

-In place of the `<ul>` list code in `default.html`, add your include like this:
+In place of sidebar code in `default.html`, pull in your include like this:

 ```liquid
 {% raw %}{% include sidebar.html %}{% endraw %}
 ```

 You can break up other elements of your theme like this, such as your header or footer.
 Then you can apply these common elements to other layout files.
+This way you won't have duplicate code.

 ## 10. RSS feed